fullstorydev/dbt_fullstory/README.md

 ### Requirements
 - dbt version >= 1.6.0
-- FullStory Data Destination events table
+- Fullstory Data Destination events table
   - In BigQuery, this table will be named `fullstory_events_o_123_na1` where `o-123-na1` is your org id.
     - Your org ID can be found in the URL when logged into fullstory.
     ```
     app.fullstory.com/ui/<your-org-id>/...
     ```
   - In Snowflake, this table will be named `events`.
-  - The events table will be created the first time that FullStory syncs event data to your warehouse.
+  - The events table will be created the first time that Fullstory syncs event data to your warehouse.

 ### Adding to an Existing Project
 Include the following into your packages.yml file: